TBau23/messageAI/ai_planning/epic2_tasks.md

    - If different, show "Translate" button on message bubble
 3. Store detected language in message state

+**Implementation Notes:**
+- Created `functions/src/detectLanguage.js` with `detectMessageLanguage` function
+- Uses franc-min library for fast client-side-like detection (server-side)
+- Added state management for `messageLanguages` (messageId → language code)
+- Added `userPreferredLanguage` state (defaults to 'en', TODO: integrate with user settings)
+- useEffect hook detects language for all received messages in parallel
+- Only detects for messages with 10+ characters from other users
+- Shows "🌐 Translate" button when message language differs from user's preferred language
+- Styled translate button with green accent matching app theme
+- Function has no rate limiting (fast, lightweight operation <100ms)

-**Optimization:** Detect on send, store in message document to avoid repeated detection
+**Optimization:** Detect on send, store in message document to avoid repeated detection (Future task)

 **Test:** Send message in Spanish, verify "Translate" button appears for English user